Skip to Main Content

 Search a Database by Keyword

-Suppose you want to find journal articles on wildfires in British Columbia, but you aren’t sure which journals cover this topic area.
-Using keywords to search an article database will help you find relevant journal articles as outlined in the steps below.
+Suppose you want to find journal articles about wildfires in British Columbia but you aren’t sure which journals cover this topic area.
+Using keywords to search an article database will help you discover relevant articles, as explained in the steps below.

 Topic: What are the impacts of wildfires in British Columbia?